im-tofa/pokebrowse/README.md

 - Iterate design of `/profile` route
 - Ensure a good enough level of security
 - Ensure GDPR conformity
+- Remove cookie dependency from using sprites from PS
-- Rate limiting, preventing spam
+- Rate limiting, preventing spam uploads
 - Migrate to full REST or full GraphQL: I initially wanted only GraphQL but had trouble with enabling JWT authentication on only some queries, so I used REST for authenticated routes instead.
 But everything should be possible via GraphQL, just need to figure out how.
 GraphQL is nice for its typechecking alone, even if the querying capabilities of GraphQL aren't especially beneficial in this version of the app.

 ## License